 Planning for incidents that affect day-to-day business is known as business continuity.
-We have plans in place to ensure that, should an incident occur, we can continue to deliver normal levels of service.
+We have plans in place to ensure that, should an incident occur, we can continue to deliver our services.

 Sometimes, an incident may mean that service levels have to be reduced, or services suspended, but this will be done in a planned way intended to minimise the impact on customers.